ror-community/ror-site/content/about/faqs.md

 ### **Is my organization in scope for ROR?**

-ROR is primarily focused on identifying and listing global “high-level” organizations that researchers cite as an affiliation.
+ROR is primarily focused on identifying and listing global “high-level” organizations that researchers cite as an affiliation or funder in published research.
 To meet the definition of a “high-level” entity, an organization should have a reasonable degree of independence from any parent or related organizations.

 Common types of entities that are in scope for ROR include